XiaofengZhu/uRank_urRank/README.md

 - All files including test cases will be released from the official repo.

-- We do not suggest that you fork this repo as it will not be maintained and it might be deleted afterwards.
+- We do not suggest that you fork this repo as it will not be maintained and it might be deleted afterward.

 - 5-fold results on the OHSUMED dataset (tested on a CPU) can be found in OHSUMED_uRank.txt and OHSUMED_urRank.txt